Burnaby: The South Burnaby assembly conducted one week of Vacation Bible Hour August 12-16 in their hall.

 Chihuahua: Gospel meetings that commenced on July 26 in the outreach hall located in the El Porvenir area of town continued with good interest for four weeks.

-After the gospel meeting in Ciudad Delicias, located an hour outside the city of Chihuahua, a young lad of 14 told Gilberto Torrens he had been saved during the meeting.
+After the gospel meeting in Ciudad Delicias, located an hour outside the city of Chihuahua, a young lad of 14 shared that had been saved during the meeting.